Particular/docs.particular.net/transports/rabbitmq/routing-topology.md

 ---

 The RabbitMQ transport has the concept of a routing topology, which controls how it creates exchanges, queues, and the bindings between them in the RabbitMQ broker.
-The routing topology also controls how the transport uses the exchanges it creates to send and publish messages.
+The routing topology also controls how the transport uses the rabbitmq-config-useroutingtopologyexchanges it creates to send and publish messages.

 ## Conventional Routing Topology